GPS for violent domestic offenders

 "I think that's really deeply troubling and very arrogant."

-Next story in National: Officer didn't tell victim of death threat
+Next story in New Zealand: Officer didn't tell victim of death threat

 Copyright © 2014, Radio New Zealand